88""Yb 888888 db 8888b. Yb dP 888888 dP"Yb 888888 888888 .dP"Y8 888888

 Beyond the Checklist: Thinking Critically

-I'm someone who thinks beyond the basics and doesn't just follow
+I think beyond the basics and don't just follow a checklist of

-the checklist of “Did this pass or fail?”
-My approach to QA is more
+“Did this pass or fail?”
+My approach to QA is more about exploration

-about exploration and critical thinking than just following structured
+and critical thinking than just following structured test cases.
+It

-about.
-It isn't just about confirming if something works, but is also
+isn't just about confirming if something works, but is also asking,

-asking, Should it work this way?
+Should it work this way?
 How well does it work?
-How secure is
+How secure is it?

 that doesn't always mean it works well.
 Does it guide users smoothly